 2. Today I was thinking—those of us who nourish others are always at the mercy of: food trends, requests of this and that in a recipe and current food preferences.
 It can be exhausting, but----

-3. If you are the less adventurous eater, please expand your menu list.
+3. If you are the less adventurous eater, just try to expand your menu list.
 There are so many flavors to experience in this world.
 As a registered dietitian nutritionist (RDN) chef I want to create that for you, but you have to be open-minded to try a new flavor or cuisine.

 I consider myself an adventurous eater.
 Just ask my RDN friends!
 If they aren’t willing to try a new food or recipe, they’ll say, “Sarah will try it!”
+Cue the fermented shark in the pic I tried in Iceland-it wasn't the best food I've tried, but now I know!
 I wasn’t always this way.
 I ate many of the same foods over and over in my teens and in my 20s.
 To me there are so many recipes and flavor combinations to try in a lifetime that it is possible to eat different fruits, vegetables, protein foods and desserts every day of our lives!
 So I challenge you to tackle foods you may dislike or haven’t enjoyed in a while.
 Take it one bite at a time until you find your winning recipe.
 Meanwhile, cheers to Tony and all of us who educate and nourish others.